4 Easy Tips to Cut Back on Word Repetition

-So keep adding in some nice new words, but keep it to a sprinkling.
+So add in some nice new words, but keep it to a sprinkling.
 You might not notice yourself repeating these words in drafts, so have a friend or writing buddy read it.
 They’re more likely to notice the repetition than you are.

-If you’re not aware of which words you might be over using, here’s a handy dandy word counter thing for you!
-Simply paste in a chapter or however much, and it’ll tell you how many times you use certain words.
+If you’re not aware of which words you might be over using, here’s a handy dandy word counter for you!
+Simply paste in a writing snippet and it’ll tell you how many times you use certain words.